-After a year it’s pretty apparent there were two people present when Trayvon Martin was killed, Trayvon Martin and George Zimmerman.
+After a year it?s pretty apparent there were two people present durring the Trayvon Martin shooting, Trayvon Martin and George Zimmerman.
 The question still remains; who screamed for help the night of February 26, 2012 and why is this important?

 If it’s Zimmerman who is screaming, it exemplifies that he was the one under attack by Trayvon.
 If the screaming is Trayvon Martin, then this would add to previously revealed adverse behavior by Zimmerman acting aggressively toward Trayvon.
 Remember, Zimmerman ignored the police when they told him not to follow Trayvon.